The Complete Guide to Structured Prompting for LLMs

 Band 5: TASK (The Objective)

 The actual instruction.
-By the time you have filled bands 0-4, the task is often a single sentence.
+Once you fill bands 0 through 4, the task is usually just one sentence.

 Structured Prompting vs. Other Approaches